THE STORY OF

 30 minutes long.
 This would be the first of 3 tapes used during the

-broadcasting in Lafayette, but the other two tapes would eventually be
+many broadcasts in Lafayette, but the other two tapes would eventually

 reports with Shep, and news with Kelly.
 Another important first is